betaglot/plantabeta/docs/sponsor/Overview.md

 - What are the most common ways that planters lose time?
 - What parts of the land does RookieStare most frequently occur?
-- Expand the LandSystem section, adding more microsite types to Plantbeta.
+- Expand the LandSubsystem section, adding more microsite types to Plantbeta.
 - HighBaller Observation
     - Identify individual strengths and weaknesses.
     - How do HighBallers plant more trees?
 How much has to do with movement speed and how much to do with Routing (Land Management)?